smruti264/Talksy/README.md

 Make sure **Authentication → Providers → Email** is enabled.
 Talksy stores your phone number as your login ID but authenticates through Supabase's Email provider behind the scenes, so no SMS provider (Twilio, etc.) is required, and the Phone provider does not need to be touched.

 ### Account created but you can never log in afterwards
 This means **"Confirm email" is still ON** in Authentication settings.
 Since Talksy generates a fake internal email for each phone number, it can never receive a real confirmation link, so the account stays stuck unconfirmed.
-Turn "Confirm email" OFF in **Authentication → Settings**.
+Turn "Confirm email" OFF in **Authentication → Sign In / Providers → Email**.

+### "Email rate limit exceeded" during signup
+This happens when Supabase tries (and keeps retrying) to send a confirmation email — which only occurs if "Confirm email" is still ON.
+Turn it OFF as described above, then wait a few minutes for the rate limit to reset before trying again.
+Talksy's signup code no longer needs any email to actually be sent.

 ### "User already registered"
 That phone number already has an account.
 Try logging in instead, or use a different phone number.